 - Schanzenbach, Diane

-The department expects that students making good progress should have successfully defended their dissertation prospectus by August 31 at the end of the third year.
+The department expects that students making good progress should have completed their coursework and successfully defended their dissertation prospectus by August 31 at the end of their third year.
 This is a requirement for fourth year funding.

-When you have completed your course work, and have scheduled the oral qualifying examination, you can initiate the process by submitting a Prospectus Committee form using GSTS.
+After completed all course work, and scheduled the oral qualifying examination, initiate the process by submitting the Prospectus Committee form to TGS on-line using GSTS.
 Select the "TGS Forms" tab, and then select the prospectus from the pull-down menu.